Sam Peckinpah: Life

 Throughout much of his adult life, Peckinpah was affected by alcoholism, and, later, other forms of drug addiction.
 According to some accounts, he also suffered from mental illness, possibly manic depression or paranoia.
 It is believed his drinking problems began during his service in the military while stationed in China, when he frequented the saloons of Tianjin and Beijing.
 After divorcing Selland, the mother of his first four children, in 1960, he married Mexican actress Begoña Palacios in 1964.
 A stormy relationship developed, and over the years they married on three separate occasions.
 They had one daughter together.
 His personality reportedly often swung between a sweet, softly-spoken, artistic disposition, and bouts of rage and violence, during which he verbally and physically abused himself and others.
 An experienced hunter, Peckinpah was fascinated with firearms and was known to shoot the mirrors in his house while abusing alcohol, an image which occurs several times in his films.

 Peckinpah's reputation as a hard-living brute with a taste for violence, inspired by the content in his most popular films and in many ways perpetuated by himself, affected his artistic legacy.
 His friends and family have claimed this does a disservice to a man who was actually more complex than generally credited.
 He used such actors as Warren Oates, L. Q. Jones, R. G. Armstrong, James Coburn, Ben Johnson, and Kris Kristofferson, and collaborators (Jerry Fielding, Lucien Ballard, Gordon Dawson, and Martin Baum) in many of his films, and several of his friends and assistants stuck by him to the end of his life.

 Peckinpah spent a great deal of his life in Mexico after his marriage to Palacios, eventually buying property in the country.
 He was fascinated by the Mexican lifestyle and Mexican culture, and he often portrayed it with an unusual sentimentality and romanticism in his films.
-Four of his films, Major Dundee (1965), The Wild Bunch (1969), Pat Garrett and Billy the Kid (1973) and Bring Me the Head of Alfredo Garcia (1974), were filmed entirely on location within Mexico, while The Getaway (1972) concludes with a couple escaping to freedom there.